 In your iPhone camera app, make sure the Live Photo capture option is enabled.
 This looks like a set of diffused rings in the camera toolbar at the top of your display when you're in the Photo mode.
-When activated, it's got a diagonal line through it, but that disappears when you switch it on.
+When it's not activated, it's got a diagonal line through it, but that disappears when you switch it on.

 Once that's activated, all you have to do is take a photo by pressing the shutter button, or by clicking one of the volume buttons on your phone.

 How do you create Loop, Bounce and Long Exposure effects?

 After taking your Live Photo, head to your Photos gallery and choose the photo you want to add the effect to.
 Swipe upwards on the photo (not the bottom of your display) and you'll reveal an interface underneath the photo.

 Each effect does what its name suggests it will.
 Loop essentially plays the video, then repeats it with a brief cross dissolve style transition between when it ends and when it begins again.

 Bounce is similar to Boomerang - a feature made popular in Instagram's Stories.
 It plays the short video, then immediately reverses it.

 Long Exposure is cheating, pure and simple; but it works, and is certainly easier than trying to create a manual long exposure shot using a tripod and a manual camera app.
 It combines the frames of the video into one, blurred image.
 It's great for waterfalls, seas and rivers - or any moving water for that matter.

 How do I share Live Photos on Facebook, Instagram or Twitter?